Troubleshoot notifications in Jira

 • Check the project permissions under the project's permission scheme.
 Users must have Browse Project permission for the project to which the issue belongs.
 If you're using Issue Security Levels, ensure they are members of any Issue security levels that have been applied to the issue.

-• In case the notification was not received by these users from a specific workflow transition, it is important to note that notifications are triggered in a transition by their post-function.
-In such case, you will need to review the workflow configuration and check which events are fired for each transition and make sure that these events are configured with the right recipients in the notification scheme configuration.
+• In case these users did not receive the notification from a specific workflow transition, it is important to note that their post-function triggers notifications in a transition.
+In such a case, you will need to review the workflow configuration, check which events are fired for each transition, and ensure that these events are configured with the correct recipients in the notification scheme configuration.

-For more detailed troubleshooting about this scenario, you can refer to the KB article Troubleshooting why a Jira user did not receive a notification from a ticket while this user was expecting to receive it which lists all the most common root causes.
+For more detailed troubleshooting about this scenario, refer to the KB article Troubleshooting why a Jira user did not receive a notification from a ticket while this user was expecting to receive it, which lists all the most common root causes.

 A Jira user received a notification from a ticket while this user was not expecting to receive it

-There can be some situations where a user received a notification email from the Jira application, while this user was not expected to receive it.
+Sometimes, a user gets a notification email from the Jira application, but this user was not expected to receive it.
 To troubleshoot this issue, a few points to check include:

 • Checking if the Insight application is installed in ⚙ > Manage Apps > Manage Apps